Decarbonization

 Electricity accounts for approximately 60% of our Group's total CO2 emissions (Scope 1 and 2), and we are switching to CO2-free electricity at our major operating sites in Japan and overseas.
 We are also considering measures to generate renewable energy on our own and to address energy sources other than electricity used in our manufacturing processes.

-Although additional costs are incurred in the necessary initiatives to achieve this, in the form of capital investment, R&D expenses, and the price difference (premium) between CO2-free electricity and traditional electricity, we will steadily move toward decarbonization through the use of transition financing, a first in the nonferrous metals industry, and by reducing costs through energy-conservation activities.
+Although the initiatives needed to introduce these energy sources will involve additional costs, including capital investment, R&D expenses, and the price difference (premium) between CO2-free electricity and traditional electricity, we will steadily move toward decarbonization through the use of transition financing, a first in the nonferrous metals industry, and through cost reductions from energy-conservation activities.

-(2) Introduction and strengthening of carbon taxes, etc. in Japan and abroad
+(2) Introduction and strengthening of carbon taxes, etc. in Japan and overseas

-The Group has established a roadmap toward carbon neutrality and is steadily implementing various initiatives to reduce CO2 emissions, so the cost burden is expected to be relatively insignificant.
+The Group has established a roadmap toward carbon neutrality and is steadily implementing various initiatives to reduce CO2 emissions, so we expect the cost burden to be relatively insignificant.

 - *Fiscal 2018 Scope 1 and 2 emissions x 50% (2030 target): CO2e x USD50/t- CO2e x assumed exchange rate